palchicz/bdd-play/notes/basics.md

 * Scenario
 * Steps
 * Scenario Outlines: Can use a table to parameterize many scenarios.
 They take a table  of values

+# Anti-Patterns
+## Feature Coupled Step Definitions
+Step definitions that cannot be used across features or scenarios.
+It is better to organize steps by domain concept and use domain related names

+## Conjunctive Steps
+Using "And" and "But" in steps